 Four years are required.
 The core humanities course is a three-year course that comprises a cross-cultural study of history, literature, and social studies.
 This course offers credits in English, history, and social science and is very writing-intensive.
 During senior year, all students take a full year of Civics/Economics and English.
 Additionally, we offer AP US History, AP English, and English 11 Honors for students who are eager to tackle the challenge.

 Three years of math are required.
 All students must pass three years of math through Algebra 2.
 We offer various math courses, from Algebra 1 through AP Calculus.

 Three years of science are required.
-Students take physical science in 9th grade, biology in 10th grade, and chemistry in 11th grade.
+Students take environmental science in 9th grade, biology in 10th grade, and chemistry in 11th grade.
 By the time students are seniors, they have completed two lab sciences (per UC requirements) and have engaged in three years of inquiry-based, hands-on, collaborative science.
 We offer a host of electives and honors/AP offerings in science to complement the courses listed previously.

 Three years of consecutive Spanish are required.
-With Spanish, there is traditional coursework for students who are new to Spanish or a set of classes designed to meet the needs of native Spanish speakers or those who have participated in a Spanish-immersion educational setting prior to Gateway.
+With Spanish, there is traditional coursework for students who are new to Spanish or a set of classes designed to meet the needs of heritage Spanish speakers or those who have participated in a Spanish-immersion educational setting prior to Gateway.
 In Spanish, students who take either set of classes have the option to take AP Spanish Language and/or AP Spanish Literature.

 9th Grade Seminar